pollen-robotics/reachy_2023/README.md

 https://docs.ros.org/en/humble/Installation.html

-We use Cyclone DDS, here is a [link](https://docs.ros.org/en/humble/Installation/DDS-Implementations/Working-with-Eclipse-CycloneDDS.html) for reference, but everything to install it is already included in current guide.
+We use Cyclone DDS, here is a [link](https://docs.ros.org/en/humble/Installation/DDS-Implementations/Working-with-Eclipse-CycloneDDS.html) for reference, but there is no need to install more than what's already included in the following steps.

 After ROS2 Humble installation is completed, you should add the following to your bashrc.
 ```commandline